omgmog/launcher-community-apps/README.md

 ### Cave Story

 You need to have Cave Story (NX Engine) built as per [these instructions](https://chi.brachypelma.org/post/165145842880/how-to-install-cave-story-on-your-pocketchip) and installed in `/home/chip/Games/nx`.

-If you have `nx` installed somewhere else, you will need to edit the shortcut to point to your installation.
+### Hydra Castle Labyrinth

+You need to have Hydra Castle Labyrinth built as per [these instructions](https://github.com/ptitSeb/hydracastlelabyrinth) and installed in `/home/chip/Games/hydracastlelabyrinth`.